lucasmpcastello/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

+### Jan 26 -- 15h -- Orchidea Maria Lecian -- University La Sapienza, Rome, Italy -- Some new theorems on scarred waveforms in desymmetrised PSL(2, Z) billiards and in those of its congruence subgroups

+The scarred wavefunctions of the desymmetrised $PSL(2, Z)$ group  and those of its  congruence subgroups are newly studied.
+The construction of irrationlas after the (Farey)-Pell method is compared with the qualities of the quadratic fields.
+The action of automorphisms on trees is recalled to explain the action of the Hecke operaors on the Maass waveforms.
+The Margulis measure (which acquires a multiplicative constant under the action of certain $U$ flows) is used.
+The opportune Kirkhoff reduced surfaces of section are chosen.
+Closed geodesics are newly proven to scar the waveforms according to the quadratic field they are constructed after:

+a) In the desymmetrised $PSL(2, \mathbb{Z})$ group, the scarred waveforms are newly proven to be obtained under the action of the $U$ flow on the  Margulis measure which acts on the  quadratics fields which define the  (also, classes) of closed geodesics.
+b) In the congruence subgroups of the desymmetrised  $PSL(2, \mathbb{Z})$ domain, the scarred wavefunctions are newly proven to occur under the effect of the action of the Bogomolny  transfer operators on the Margulis measure.

 ### TBA -- Sergey Galkin -- scaling-winding factorization (tropical talk III)